omise/omise-flask-example/README.md

 With `AUTO_CAPTURE`, we have set it to `False` to delay capture and only pre-authorize card charges.

-> The above currency and locale assume a test account registered in Thailand.
+> The currency and locale mentioned in the `.env` file assume a test account registered in Thailand.
 > If you are using a test account registered in Japan, you should also set `STORE_CURRENCY=JPY` and `STORE_LOCALE=ja_JP`.
 > For Singapore, you should set `STORE_CURRENCY=SGD` and `STORE_LOCALE=en_SG`.